-Before lenders decide to give you a loan, they need to know that you're willing and able to pay back that mortgage loan.
-To assess your ability to repay, lenders assess your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to give you a loan, they want to know that you are willing and able to pay back that mortgage loan.
+To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they consult your credit score.

 Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
-You can find out more about FICO here.
+For details on FICO, read more here.

 Get a New Loan Quote

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.